SsilensioCrafter/CoreProtectFix/README.md

 Due to licensing, the Spigot and Paper API artifacts are not hosted on Maven Central.
 If you build locally, make sure you have installed the required server APIs in your local Maven cache using the official BuildTools or download service.

 ## Project structure
-- `src/main/java/com/ssilensio/coreprotectfix/` – Plugin source code and compatibility helpers.
+- `src/com/ssilensio/coreprotectfix/` – Plugin source code and compatibility helpers.
-- `src/main/resources/` – Plugin metadata (`plugin.yml`).
+- `src/resources/` – Plugin metadata (`plugin.yml`, configuration stubs, etc.).
-- `docs/overview.svg` – Architecture diagram used in this README.

 ## Contributing
 1. Fork the repository and create a branch for your fix or feature.